myungbeans/blueprince-mcp/README.md

 - **Flexible Configuration:** Supports both file-based config and environment variable overrides.
 - **Structured Logging:** Uses `go.uber.org/zap` for comprehensive logging and debugging.

+## Usage Guide
+"Write a new note.
+I'm in the corridor.
+There is a painting of a tiger and a cupcake stand?
+Three windows.
+Two benches and hats."

+The MCP Client will then intelligently format the note and tag it appropraitely.

+In the future you can ask
+"Where have I seen windows before?
+Can you list all rooms that have windows in them?"

+The MCP Client will then scan all of your notes (and only your notes) to look for what _you_ know to be all rooms that have windows in them.

 ## Getting Started

 ### Prerequisites